Education

 Academics & Research

-Graduate students entering the Plasma Physics Program at Princeton spend the first two years in classroom study, acquiring a foundation in the many disciplines that make up plasma physics: classical and quantum mechanics, electricity and magnetism, fluid dynamics, hydrodynamics, atomic physics, applied mathematics, statistical mechanics, and kinetic theory.
-Courses offered in the Program are taught by the members of the Princeton Plasma Physics Laboratory's research staff who also comprise the plasma physics faculty.
-The curriculum is supplemented by courses offered in other departments of the University and by a student-run seminar series in which PPPL physicists share their expertise and graduate students present their research.
+Graduate students entering the Program in Plasma Physics spend the first two years in classroom study, acquiring a foundation in the many disciplines that comprise plasma physics: classical and quantum mechanics, electricity and magnetism, fluid dynamics, hydrodynamics, atomic physics, applied mathematics, statistical mechanics, and kinetic theory.
+The curriculum is supplemented by courses offered in other departments of the University and by a student-oriented seminar series in which PPPL physicists share their expertise and graduate students present their research.

-In addition to formal class work, first- and second-year graduate students work directly with the research staff, have full access to Laboratory and computer facilities, and learn firsthand the job of a research physicist.
+In addition to formal classwork, first- and second-year graduate students work directly with the research staff, have full access to laboratory and computer facilities, and learn firsthand the job of a research physicist.
 First-year students typically assist in experimental research areas, and second-year students usually undertake a theoretical research project.
-There are two exams that must be passed as a graduate student in the Program, the Physics Department Preliminary Exam, usually in the first year, and the Program's General Examination, usually in the second year.
-After passing the General Exam, students concentrate on the research and writing of a doctoral thesis.
+Students must take and pass the Physics Department’s preliminary examination typically during their first year of study and the program’s general examination at the end of their second year of study.
+Upon passing the general exam, students concentrate on the research and writing of a doctoral thesis.